Updated on October 14, 2025.

 What role does alcohol play?

+Alcohol is a carcinogen, which means it’s known to cause cancer.
 There is a clear link between alcohol consumption and breast cancer risk—and the risk goes up with each daily drink.
-The general recommendation is to have no more than one alcoholic drink per day, but it’s best not to drink at all if you have been diagnosed with breast cancer.
+The general recommendation for women is to have no more than one alcoholic drink per day, but it’s best not to drink at all if you have been diagnosed with breast cancer.
 If you’re currently taking chemotherapy, alcohol may interfere with your medication.

 What about the risk of smoking?

-The links between breast cancer and smoking or not as clear as those between breast cancer and alcohol, but evidence suggests there is a risk to lighting up.
-Some research has shown that former smokers with breast cancer had an increased risk of recurrence, and that risk grew with the amount they smoked.
+The links between breast cancer and smoking or not as clear as those between breast cancer and alcohol, but evidence suggests there is a risk of lighting up.
+Some research has suggested that former smokers with breast cancer had an increased risk of recurrence, and that risk grew with the amount they smoked.

 Should I take supplements?